-Asian & Comparative, Global Business, and Sustainable International Development LL.M.
+Asian & Comparative Law and Global Business Law LL.M.
 Admitted Students

 It is expected that all admitted students respond in a timely manner their intention to accept our

 offer of admission.
 Admitted students are required to submit a confirmation deposit of $500 USD.

 The deposit is nonrefundable, but will be applied to the student's first quarter course fees.

 Instructions, including the due date for submitting the deposit, will be mailed to the student

 shortly after confirming their intention to enroll in the program.

 of the summer, we will send you information via email about the mandatory

 orientation program for all incoming LL.M. students.
 Orientation takes place the

 week before classes begin.
 The beginning of autumn quarter changes each year so